 In response to evolving market structure and client demand Goldman Sachs frequently evaluates existing and new execution venues.
-As a result of the latest market structure changes Goldman Sachs has added a variety of new execution venues, more specifically systematic internalisers and periodic auctions.
+Goldman Sachs did not add any new venues during the reporting period.
 As part of our regular evaluation of execution venues Goldman Sachs reviewed a variety of execution performance metrics, including addressable liquidity, fill rate, mark-outs and latency.

-Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;